ropensci/spiro/README.md

 This R package offers a fast, standardized and reproducible workflow for data from cardiopulmonary exercise testing.
 It offers tools for data import, processing, summary and visualization.

-> WARNING: This package is currently under active development.
-At the
-> moment, I recommend to use it for demonstration or testing purposes
-> only.
-When using `spiro` for scientific analyses, make sure to state
-> the exact package version, as at this stage of development the
-> package’s functions may undergo major changes.

 ## Background